lukewarm/nbforge/docs/deployment/self-hosted/README.md

 ### Option 1: External PostgreSQL (Recommended)

 1. Set up a PostgreSQL server outside the cluster:
-   - Install PostgreSQL on a dedicated server
+   - Install PostgreSQL on a dedicated server (version 13 or later recommended)
-   - Configure network access and firewall rules
+   - Configure network access and firewall rules to allow connections from your Kubernetes nodes
    - Create a database and user:
 ```sql
 CREATE DATABASE nbforge;